 Three times a year (February, May and October) we host top-notch speakers who address current issues in the church and in the world.
-These day-long events cost only $25 per person and include a hearty hot lunch in Mclean Hall.
+These day-long events are from 10:30 am to 3:00 pm and cost only $30 per person, including a hearty hot lunch in Maclean Hall.
 Pre-registration is required.
-Please call 1-800-884-1525 or email email@example.com at least one week before the event.
-Fees can be paid by credit card, e-transfer or at the door.
-Pines suites are available for anyone wishing to stay overnight.
+Please register online or call 1-800-884-1525 at least one week before the event.
+Fees can be paid by credit card, etransfer or at the door.